The Kit Flow

 Build fast, learn from real users:

-[Build fast] → Marketing OS (soft launch) → PMF OS → Marketing OS (scale)
+[Build fast] → Marketing OS (soft launch) → Product OS → Marketing OS (scale)

 Support Kits